IcemanMick/ci_pp2_feeling-quizzy/README.md

 All webpages have been tested on the following browser:
 - Google Chrome

+## Unfixed Bugs
+- Correct and incorrect button classes don't change the background colours when correct or incorrect answers are clicked on

 ### Devices
 All webpages have been tested on the following devices: